 How to Sanitize Dishes and Clothes

 Since it's not feasible to sanitize your dishes or clothes with boiling water, you have to use a disinfectant.
 With laundry, you can wash the clothes and disinfect at the same time, using an appropriate disinfecting detergent for the wash cycle.
 To sanitize dishes, you must wash the dishes first, then soak them in a sanitizing solution to kill bacteria.
 The easiest reliable method to sanitize dishes is to use chlorine bleach:

-- Wash the dishes throughly with hot water and your favorite dish detergent, then rinse.
+Wash the dishes thoroughly with hot water and your favorite dish detergent, then rinse.
 Be sure to do this in a separate sink basin or washing tub from the bleach solution.

 Soak the washed dishes in the bleach solution for at least 2 minutes.
 The dishes must be submerged.